Whitey Bulger, Boston gangster, found dead in prison at 89

 Bulger, a physical fitness buff, had been taken to a Boston hospital from his jail cell at least three times, complaining of chest pains, since being brought back to Boston to stand trial.

-Associated Press writer Eric Tucker in Washington contributed to this report.
+Associated Press writers Eric Tucker in Washington, John Raby in Charleston, West Virginia, and William J. Kole in Boston contributed to this report.